Hammerling-Research-Group/placement/README.md

     zip_ref.extractall(os.path.expanduser("~/Desktop/placement")) # or wherever you'd like
 ```

-## Usage

-Once `placement` is local, ensure that input data is properly defined.
-Examples of this structure along with code that can be adapted to user-specific needs are included in Jupyter Notebooks in `./demo`.
+2. Once `placement` is local, ensure that input data is properly defined.
+Examples of this structure along with code that can be adapted to user-specific needs are included as Jupyter Notebooks in `./demo`.

-Once input data are developed, run each of the three core scripts in sequence:
+3. Once input data are developed/ingested, run each of the three core scripts in sequence:

   - `simulate_concentrations.py`
   - `evaluate_detection.py`